Cyphershadow24ar/Leet-Code/README.md

 76. (1792) Maximum Average Pass Ratio
 75. (1865) Finding Pairs With a Certain Sum
 76. (1877) Minimize Maximum Pair Sum in Array
+77. (1878) Get Biggest Three Rhombus Sums in a Grid
-77. (1888) Minimum Number of Flips to Make the Binary String Alternating
+78. (1888) Minimum Number of Flips to Make the Binary String Alternating
-78. (1895) Largest Magic Square
+79. (1895) Largest Magic Square
-79. (1900) The Earliest and Latest Rounds Where Players Compete
+80. (1900) The Earliest and Latest Rounds Where Players Compete
-80. (1925) Count Square Sum Triples
+81. (1925) Count Square Sum Triples
-81. (1935) Maximum Number of Words You Can Type
+82. (1935) Maximum Number of Words You Can Type
-82. (1948) Delete Duplicate Folders in System
+83. (1948) Delete Duplicate Folders in System
-83. (1957) Delete Characters to Make Fancy String
+84. (1957) Delete Characters to Make Fancy String
-84. (1970) Last Day Where you can still Cross
+85. (1970) Last Day Where you can still Cross
-85. (1975) Maximum Matrix Sum
+86. (1975) Maximum Matrix Sum
-86. (1980) Find Unique Binary String
+87. (1980) Find Unique Binary String
-87. (1984) Minimum Difference Between Highest and Lowest of K Scores
+88. (1984) Minimum Difference Between Highest and Lowest of K Scores
-88. (2011) Final Value of Variable After Performing Operations
+89. (2011) Final Value of Variable After Performing Operations
 74. (2043) Simple Bank System
 75. (2048) Next Greater Numerically Balanced Number
 76. (2054) Two Best Non-Overlapping Events